Marion County Public Health Department: Peer Recovery Services - 1035 N Olney St.

 Our primary service(s): Peer, Mentor

-We offer the following services: Connect to Peer Recovery Coach, Connect to Mentor, Peer Recovery Case Management,Peer-led peer support
+We offer the following services: Connect to Peer Recovery Coach, Connect to Mentor, Peer Recovery Case Management,Peer-led peer support, help you find the resources needed to support your recovery.

 The gender populations we serve are: All/Anyone, Male, Female, Transgender Male, Transgender Female, Non-Binary